 Reflecting the opinion that while the European economy is recovering, though still not fully recovered, the unemployment rate continues to struggle.
 However, the decline in employment is starting to ease up and stabilize.

-Supporting a modest improvement in metals markets in Europe, Arubis, one of the largest copper recyclers in Europe, also expresses confidence that 2014 markets for red metals will be better.
-In its annual statement, Arubis notes, “We anticipate a good market situation for copper concentrates, which are especially important for us, and therefore a good supply and strongly improved treatment and refining charges,” Arubis notes in its management report.
+Supporting a modest improvement in metals markets in Europe, Aurubis, one of the largest copper recyclers in Europe, also expresses confidence that 2014 markets for red metals will be better.
+In its annual statement, Aurubis notes, “We anticipate a good market situation for copper concentrates, which are especially important for us, and therefore a good supply and strongly improved treatment and refining charges,” Aurubis notes in its management report.

 The report adds, “We are less confident when it comes to copper scrap and sulfuric acid markets: A more favorable market situation for sulfuric acid is not foreseeable for the time being, and while we expect an improvement in the market environment for copper scrap markets, we aren’t sure when this will take hold.
 The availability of complex recycling raw materials may rise with an increase in activity in the processing industry.